jacroe/pidora/README.md

 Updates
 -------

 Updates are easy thinks to Git.
 Simply `cd ~/pidora` and then `git pull`.
-If Pidora is currently running, it'll automatically restart.
+If Pidora is currently running, you'll need to kill pianobar and restart the server.
+This can easily be done by simply restarting the Pi.
 Please note, updates may contain new bugs.
 Use at your own risk.
 If your installation does become unusuable, may I suggest our [releases](https://github.com/jacroe/pidora/releases)?

 Contact me